x0r2d2/openvpn-xor/README.md

 # openvpn-xor
 Openvpn with Tunnelblick's xor patch applied

-How to install it quickly on Ubuntu 18.04 amd64:
+How to install it quickly on Ubuntu 18.04 amd64 and Debian 10:

 1.
 ```
 nano /etc/apt/sources.list